Who is Ricebox Studio?

 Click on our memojis to visit our individual portfolio websites!

 I’m Safiya and my practice focuses on accessible and inclusive design and editorials.
 I like to challenge the diversity and representation within Western design pedagogy.
 I am currently a Design Developer at Shades of Noir and Specialist Visiting Lecturer for Graphic Design at Sheffield Hallam University.
 I enjoy listening to audiobooks in my free time!

 I'm Anna, a creative computing student at UAL: CCI, passionate about visual communication and front-end development with a user-centric approach for positive change.
 I find true excitement in using design as a tool for making people happy!
-If I'm not designing or coding, you can find me Hawaiian/Tahitian dancing and eating gelato.
+If I'm not designing or coding, you can find me Hawaiian and Tahitian dancing and exploring good eats around town.